“A Little Nightmare Music”

 Education For Children of All Ages

-Igudesman & Joo’s unique workshop is designed for any musician who wishes to widen their horizons and approaches to creating, learning, rehearsing, and, performing music.
-The workshop explores often– ignored and less-practised aspects of music making and encourages musicians to be more open to such aspects, which may include improvisation, choreography, theatricality, psychology of performance, stage manner and presentation, different styles of music, classical and non-classical rhythm, composition, dramaturgy, and humour.
+Igudesman & Joo’s unique education program is designed for any musician who wishes to widen their horizons and approaches to creating, learning, rehearsing, and, performing music.
+“8 to 88″ explores often– ignored and less-practised aspects of music making and encourages musicians to be more open to such aspects, which may include improvisation, choreography, theatricality, psychology of performance, stage manner and presentation, different styles of music, classical and non-classical rhythm, composition, dramaturgy, and humour.

 Musicians are invited to bring their own instruments, and any other instrument they might play, and are encouraged to bring along any own compositions, sketches (musical, or theatrical), and to share any “hidden talents”.

-Igudesman & Joo’s 8 To 88 workshop is available to all musicians, and while it is certainly not exclusive to string players or pianists, violinists and violists would benefit from working with Igudesman’s various “workouts” in different styles, alternative sound production, and, non-classical ornamentation.
+Igudesman & Joo’s “8 To 88″ is available to all musicians, and while it is certainly not exclusive to string players or pianists, violinists and violists would benefit from working with Igudesman’s various “workouts” in different styles, alternative sound production, and, non-classical ornamentation.

-Students come away from these workshops inspired and invigorated, and many leave some of their fears and inhibitions behind.
+Students come away from “8 To 88″ inspired and invigorated, and many leave some of their fears and inhibitions behind.
 The over-arching emphasis is on being able to have fun with music, and feeling inspired and confident to be creative and break new grounds for their own musical journeys.

 “Describing the Igudesman & Joo humor in detail would be to deflate its brilliance.
 For the put-‐upon Igudesman, think Jack Benny and Jascha Heifetz rolled into one.
 For the zany Joo, try an unholy Chico Marx, Vladimir Horowitz and Jerry Lewis mash-‐up […] The Igudesman & Joo anthem is Gloria Gaynor’s ‘70s hit song “I Will Survive.”
 Igudesman begins it as if singing a Russian folk song, and he electrifies it by playing on the violin strings with an electric swizzle stick (on a priceless 1717 Santo Seraphin violin, no less).
 Ultimately, it survives -‐-‐ barely and hilariously -‐-‐ as an unclassifiable audience sing-‐along.
 But the idea of surviving is also a serious business with these two miraculous performers“